rustformers/llm/README.md

 **LLaMA-rs** is a Rust port of the [llama.cpp](https://github.com/ggerganov/llama.cpp) project.
-This allows running inference for Facebook's [LLaMA](https://github.com/facebookresearch/llama) model on a CPU with good performance.
+This allows running inference for Facebook's [LLaMA](https://github.com/facebookresearch/llama) model on a CPU with good performance using full precision, f16 or 4-bit quantized versions of the model.

 Just like its C++ counterpart, it is powered by the [`ggml`](https://github.com/ggerganov/ggml) tensor library, achieving the same performance as the original code.